By hola | Published | No Comments

 → If your tenant association buys your building, what happens next?

-Here some resources that can help with these and other questions.
+Here are some resources that can help with these and other questions.

 The search tool allows users to filter housing options by several factors, including number of bedrooms, price limitations, zip code, and access to public transit.
 There’s even an advice column on the ‘Tools and Resources’ page for both landlords and tenants.